Haosam/Binary-Neural-Network-Keras/README.md

 - binary_layers.py <br/>
 ### (Results_validate Folder)
 - bnn_ip_binary.py (This is for fun to visualize the actual binarization of the input images)

+## This code is not maintained as it is for a school project